mpkasp/django-bom/README.md

 3. Continue on to [Add Django Bom To Your App](#add-django-bom-to-your-app).

 ## Add Django Bom To Your App
 django-bom is a [reusable django application](https://docs.djangoproject.com/en/1.11/intro/reusable-apps/).
 If you don't already have a django project, you can follow some quick steps below to get up and running, or read about creating your first django app [here](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).
-Note that django-bom currently supports python 2.7.

 ```
 pip install django-bom